Liquid369/blank/doc/build-osx.md

 Running
 -------

-PIVX Core is now available at `./src/pivxd`
+Rubus Core is now available at `./src/rbxd`

 Before running, you may create an empty configuration file: